Close Menu

 They’ve been making rangefinders for 25 years, and considering they’re at a higher price point, with a lower marketing budget, you just don’t hear about them as much.

 And you know what?
-I came impressed.
+I remain impressed.

 Very, very impressed.